 Within or heading a 3-card holding.
 For example: Jack-third shows three cards headed by the Jack.

 This is a conventional lead method, by which a bridge partnership can exchange communication.
-It is an opening lead method in which the third highest card is led from a three card suit, and the fifth highest card from a longer suit.
-See also: Rule of 10 and Rule of 11 and Rule of 12.
+It is an opening lead method in which the third highest card is led from a three-card suit or a 4-card suit, and the fifth highest card from a 5-card or longer suit.

 Third From Even, Low From Odd